 Learn up-to-date visa requirements for over 150+ nationalities.

-Proof of negative pre-departure COVID-19 test results or recovery certificate is not required for United States
+Proof of negative pre-departure COVID-19 test results is not required for vaccinated travelers

 Are there any restrictions on vessels whose previous port call was from COVID -19 high risk countries?*

 As per Brazilian Sanitary Authority Technical Note No. 65, all vessels are authorized to berth and operate as long as crew members on board are healthy and documents submitted to local Port Authorities are in order.
 However, crew shore leaves are still forbidden (except in case of a medical emergency on board) as well as, if a vessel has called high risk country less than 14 days prior arrival in Brazil, Sanitary Authority may require that vessel stays under quarantine until the 14 days are completed prior granting Free Pratique (subject to specific regulation at each Brazilian port).

 Are there any restrictions on crew who embarked from COVID -19 high risk countries or specific nationalities?

 Sanitary Authority may require below mentioned measures prior to granting Free Pratique (subject to specific regulation at each Brazilian port)